A morning welcome

 All children are welcomed into the school at 8.50am ready for registration at 9.00 am.
 All children are greeted by a member of staff.

-In Year R children enter the modular building sited on the rear playground where staff will be waiting to greet them.
+In Year R children enter via the Year R gated area at the rear of the school where staff will be waiting to greet them.

-In Year 1 children enter school through the front entrance of the school where staff will be waiting to greet them.
+Year 1 children in Ash and Hazel will enter the school via their classroom doors and children in Pine enter via the Year 1 ramped access at the rear of the school where staff will be waiting to greet them.

 This is a good time to give your child’s teacher or teaching assistant any important information that may be relevant to your child for that day, including any change in collection arrangements for your child after school.